panichelpdesk/panichd/README.md

 ### Features

 This is a synopsis of the main PanicHD features.
-For detailed descriptions and general reference, please read our [Current features page in the wiki](https://github.com/panichelpdesk/panichd/wiki/Current-features)
+For detailed descriptions, example screenshots and general reference, please read our [Current features page in the wiki](https://github.com/panichelpdesk/panichd/wiki/Current-features)

 * Three user roles: Member, Agent and Admin
 * PanicHD ticket fields